 Next came the oxygen high pressure spray, which delivers a heavy dose of moisture to tired, dry skin, making it look plumper and brighter for 12-24 hours after.
 It's nothing new in facials, but I'm always caught off-guard by how freezing it is — I found myself short of breath and gulping for air at points, but it's worth it for how squeaky clean it makes you feel.

-For the finale, I was treated to a full spectrum LED light show featuring seven colors.
-The treatment is customizable depending on your needs — red is anti-inflammatory and stimulates collagen production; yellow addresses uneven skin tone and pigmentation; blue is antibacterial to help with acne; indigo calms — but the rainbow option clearly wins the popular vote.
+For the finale, I was treated to a full spectrum LED light show featuring seven colours.
+The treatment is customisable depending on your needs — red is anti-inflammatory and stimulates collagen production; yellow addresses uneven skin tone and pigmentation; blue is antibacterial to help with acne; indigo calms — but the rainbow option clearly wins the popular vote.

 If it all sounds like a lot, that's because it was.
 But not for nothing.
 I can't remember a time when an aesthetician handed me a mirror post-facial and I didn't have to fake a reaction.
 "Oh yes, it's so glowy, wow, thank you!"
 I always say, but secretly, I'm waiting for them to leave the room so I can jump up, conceal the redness, and throw on huge sunglasses before stepping foot outside.
 I did none of that after getting out of Edyta's bed.
 Turns out, my skin loves a sensory overload show just as much as Madonna.